 Try to apply that same level of creativity and relevance in your messaging.
 Communicate with your customers often, and ensure that your messages are on point.

-Tell an authentic story that resonates
+15. Tell and authentic story that resonates

 Authenticity sells.
 Consumers love it when brands “get real” or show their vulnerable side because it makes the business more relatable.